davecurryco/mystic-spheres/Shrike.md

 The net has AC 20 and 20 hit points.
 It regains 1 hit point every 5 minutes as long as it has at least 1 hit point.
 If the net drops to 0 hit points, it is destroyed.

 **Shortsword.** Melee Weapon Attack: +8 to hit, reach 5 ft., one target. _Hit:_ 7 (1d6 + 4) piercing damage, plus 13 (3d8) poison damage, and the target must succeed on a DC 14 Constitution saving throw or be poisoned.
 The poison lasts until it is removed by the _lesser restoration_ spell or similar magic.

+**Shriek of Doom (Recharge 5-6).** The shrike emits sonic energy in a 60-foot cone.
+Each creature in that area must succeed on a DC 17 Constitution saving throw or take 54 (12d8) force damage and be stunned for 1 minute.
+A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ---